UFO 50 (Windows)

 When new console hardware is released, a new System is created in the database.
 At other times, systems can be created for different, less obvious reasons.
 For instance, a new subsystem category can help to find games when the existing system has grown to be too large.

 A good example of that is the Arcade games category.
-This was the second system represented in the database, and originally, all arcade games was part of this system category, except for Neo Geo games, which called for its own system, because it existed as a home console as well.
-But with more than 300 games in the Arcade games category, it had started to become too large to be able to get an overview of.
+This was the second system represented in the database, but the sheer number of entries in the arcade category invited for subcategories, and some of the earliest subcategories were Capcom's CP System that played Street Fighter II and many other arcade games, as well as the Neo Geo, which existed as a home console as well.
+But with more than 300 games currently in the Arcade games category, it is at times too large to be able to get an overview of.
 In 2021, I was closely following the System 16 MiSTer core development, which enabled games such as Golden Axe, Altered Beast, and Alien Syndrome to be played on the MiSTer.
 Having those games grouped in an arcade subsystem category was very useful for keeping track of them.
 Later on, more arcade hardware platforms were added, such as:

 Some platforms are defined by software, not hardware.
 As any computer scientist will tell you, though, there is no substantial difference between hardware and software platforms from the point of view of the software running on the platform.
 Two examples of software platforms are PICO-8 and Dreams.
 PICO-8 is a virtual console, with a predefined resolution and palette.
 It seemed like just as much of a games platform than any hardware-based one.